executors/executors/explanatory.md

   1. `blocking_execution_tag`: The agents' execution blocks the client.
   2. `possibly_blocking_execution_tag`: The agent's execution possibly block the client.
   3. `non_blocking_execution_tag`: The agent's execution does not block the client.

+[^possibly_blocking_execution_footnote]:I (MW) like to suggest we change this to match std::atomic lock-free properties: always_blocking_executor_tag, maybe_blocking_executor_tag, and never_blocking_executor_tag.
+Not only is this consistent with the atomic lock-free proiperties, it makes searching easier as in all cases the first word needs to be changed, whereas block_execution_tag now finds all three tags.
+This is likely not for this paper until we change the specification paper.

 The guarantee provided by `executor_execute_blocking_category` only applies to those customization points whose name is suffixed with `execute`.
 Exceptions